Seraaron/agora/srd/Stress.md

 Points of stress can come _hard and fast!_ They are most commonly gained for an ability as a failure condition on a [[Stressful Rolls|stressful roll]], but they can also be given out as general consequences (ie. regardless of success or failure), or simply by interacting with the world or the environment in certain ways, or applied like 'status effects' from drugs or spells.

-#que Should you gain stress in an ability but already be full (ie. at ◆◆), then your [[Peers]] may choose *the next most appropriate ability* for you to gain stress in instead.
+#question Should you gain stress in an ability but already be full (ie. at ◆◆), then your [[Peers]] may choose *the next most appropriate ability* for you to gain stress in instead.

 ### Stress Kills!